howderek/TigerAPI/docs/Participant-Creation.md

 ---

-**PUT /v1/registration/attendee/{:id}** <br />
+**PUT /v1/registration/participant/{:id}** <br />
-Updates an attendee registration.
+Updates an participant registration.
 Requires requester to have either the ADMIN or STAFF permission.
-Identical to `PUT /v1/registration/attendee`.
+Identical to `PUT /v1/registration/participant`.